jundalisay/superb/content/en/research/indian/idea/chapter-01.md

 ## Objects as Mind-Stuff

-As the static principle starts its domination, it forces the Ego-Layer or Active Identity <!-- Ahaḿtattva --> to separate from the Great-Layer or Cosmic Identity to become the object of the Cosmic Identity.
+As the static principle starts its domination, it forces the Ego-Layer or Active Identity <!-- Ahaḿtattva --> to separate from the Identity-Layer or Cosmic Identity to become the object of the Cosmic Identity.
 This allows the Ego-Layer to have full activity through the cruder mind-stuff (citta). <!-- gets objectivated. -->

 <!-- This cruder stage in the process of saiṋcara is known as .  -->